 Identify the referral methods that the PJ intends to use for its HOME-ARP projects and activities.
 PJ's may use multiple referral methods in its HOME-ARP program.
-(Optional): Once HOME ARP Funded service delivery projects and affordable housing projects are identified, the referral method will be determined by project type and QP being served.
+(Optional): Once HOME ARP funded affordable housing projects are identified, the referral method will be determined by project type and QP being served.
 Thurston County will ensure that all QPs have appropriate access to chosen projects.